Andres-Arango280/app.nomina/README.md

 - Angie Norela Diaz Abaunza
 - Mateo Molina Alvarez
- ## list of other authors for app:
+## List of other authors:
- -Brahian Andres Osorio Arango
+-brahian andres osorio arnago
 -Jarrison Andres Lopez Roldan

 ## What is it?